Dobrev could face uphill battle in Hungary's opposition run-off

 DK, led by former Prime Minister Ferenc Gyurcsany, won in 32 districts of which Hungary’s leading opposition party is expected to win in 10 at least, according to political analysts.
 Jobbik won in 29 districts in mostly rural areas, and the Socialist (MSZP) will field 15 candidates in the April 2022 elections.

-Of the 106 constituencies, opposition parties could win at least 30 seats, where they have a more than double-digit lead over the ruling radical rightwing Fidesz.
+Of the 106 constituency seats, opposition parties should definitely win 30, where they have a more than double-digit lead over the ruling radical rightwing Fidesz, but will now be much better placed in the remaining constituencies.
+Another 93 seats are allocated according to party lists.

 Polls show the margin in support between Fidesz and the united opposition below the margin of error, which suggests the tightest election race since 2006 when the Socialists upset Viktor Orban’s party.
 Fidesz won a super majority in 2010 and retained it in 2014 and 2018, winning 133 mandates of the 199.

 "We will continue our fight and will not stop until we make Hungary a democratic, European country", said Dobrev in a "victory speech" on Thursday night.